farihanurhasin20/The_Game_of_Minion/README.md

 # TheGameofMinion
-This a java-swing minigame .The player guides a minion across a side-scrolling landscape, avoiding obstacles to achieve a higher score.
+This a java-swing minigame.
+The player guides a minion across a side-scrolling landscape, avoiding obstacles to achieve a higher score.

 ## Project Title:
 - Category(e.g: Management System/Game): Game (The Game Of Minion)